sameh00alsharawy/CILv2-weather-testing/README.md

 ##  Summary & Key Contributions

-Rather than relying purely on aggregate failure rates, this project is trying to bridge the gap between statistical safety validation and internal neural network diagnostics.
-By testing the CILv2 model against a 70-run Latin Hypercube Sample of compounding environmental variables, we isolated the  mathematical thresholds where spatial tracking collapses, and engineered the tools to see *why* the network failed.
+Rather than relying purely on  combined failure rates, this project is trying to bridge the gap between the statistical analysis and internal neural network diagnostics.
+By testing the CILv2 model against a 70-run Latin Hypercube Sample of environmental variables, I isolated the  mathematical thresholds where spatial tracking collapses or a lane evasion occurs , and engineered the tools to help see *why* the network failed.

 ### 1. Engineered Custom XAI Diagnostics (LRP)
-When I tried implementing the diagnostics panel using the Standard PyTorch Grad-CAM, it failed to capture the dynamic routing of this architecture due to hardware-level memory optimizations.
-To bypass PyTorch’s autograd memory cleanup, we engineered a custom Layer-wise Relevance Propagation (LRP) pipeline.
-By manually extracting the frozen Output Projection matrix and un-projecting the attention gradients, we successfully tracked the real-time cognitive division of labor across the Transformer's attention heads.
+To capture the dynamic division of labour between the four attention heads, I extracted the frozen Output Projection matrix and intercepted the gradients flowing back from the FC layer after the transformer, then un-projected the attention gradients.
+I successfully tracked the real-time cognitive division of labor across the Transformer's attention heads.
+I choose that method to avoid the hardware-level memory optimizations in PyTorch’s autograd.

 ![XAI Diagnostic Panel - Pre-Evasion Frame](analysis/master_results/run_021_Town02_rt0_LHS_020/frame_183060_master.jpg)
 *Custom 4x6 Diagnostic Panel: Visualizing global weighted attention, GradCam output W.R.T steering, fusion between GradCam and attention, and the cognitive division of labor across the Transformer's attention heads*

 ### 2. Efficient Validation via Targeted Design of Experiments
-Useful insights regarding domain effects on a driving model can be obtained by leveraging a structured, targeted Design of Experiments (DoE).
-By utilizing a low number of runs sampled from continuous input factors rather than relying on brute-force testing, and by applying surrogate safety measures combined with statistical analysis instead of standard pass/fail metrics, we successfully isolate compounding environmental vulnerabilities.
+We can obtain useful insights regarding environmental and weather effects on a driving model and I dentify reasonably significant relations and interactions with a high degree of confidence even with a low number of sampled runs.
+To achieve this, I leveraged a structured, targeted Design of Experiments (DoE), and applied surrogate safety measures combined with statistical analysis instead of standard pass/fail metrics.
+I successfully isolate compounding environmental vulnerabilities.

 ![Sun Altitude vs Evasions Scatter Plot](analysis/marginal_u_sun_alt_vs_Max_CTE.png) *Marginal Impact Analysis: The strong negative correlation (r = -0.60) highlights the  degradation of the model's spatial tracking (Max CTE) in low-light environments.*